eluzix/claritus-website/content/_index.md

 ---
 ## Home intro
-title: Keep Track of Your Wealth, Simply
+title: Keep track of your wealth, Simply

 date: 2020-01-01T09:30:01+03:00

-heroText: Claritus is a technology-driven private wealth service that allows you to track, understand, and take control of your wealth - all in one place!
+heroText: Track, analyze, and be in complete control of all of your assets and investments - all in one place!

 heroImg: /images/section-hero.png